 Are you addicted to cocaine?
 Do you know someone who is?
-Making the decision to quit is powerful, life changing and potentially life saving.
+Making the decision to quit is powerful, life-changing and potentially life-saving.
 Before you can start a treatment program, you must get clean.
 This requires going through the withdrawal process.
 It’s important to be informed on the cocaine withdrawal timeline so that you can prepare yourself for the changes that lie ahead.
 While it’s impossible to know for certain what your detox experience will be, aligning yourself with the right treatment center gives you the greatest chances for success.

 How Long Until Cocaine Withdrawal Starts?

 Cocaine is an effective stimulant.
 It also has a very short half-life.
 It takes just hours from the last dose to begin feeling withdrawal symptoms.
-The first symptoms you will feel include agitation, fatigue, increased appetite and vivid dreams.
+The first symptoms you will feel include agitation, fatigue, increased appetite, and vivid dreams.
 In fact, if you’ve ever gone too long in between cocaine uses, you’ve probably felt some of these symptoms.
 When you used again, the symptoms went away.

 By not continuing the use of cocaine, withdrawal symptoms will last for about a week or two.
 Other symptoms can linger indefinitely.
 Some recovering addicts report that they deal with cravings for cocaine all their lives.
-This is why it’s important to realize that addiction is not a disease that you are automatically healed from.
+This is why it’s important to realize that addiction is not a disease that you are automatically healed.
 You must work actively at your recovery to limit temptation and avoid relapse.

 What the Cocaine Withdrawal Timeline Looks Like

 Let’s break down the various cocaine withdrawal stages so that you know what to expect.
-It’s normal to feel overwhelmed when learning that withdrawal symptoms can last for months or years.
+It’s normal to feel overwhelmed when learning those withdrawal symptoms can last for months or years.
 Knowing what to expect and how to manage these symptoms will offer reassurance to continue your recovery.